ZKBitcoinToken/Testnet-zKBitcoin-Miner-Paymaster-v2/README.md

    - `minerAddress`: Your zkSync Era (Ethereum) address for mining rewards (must include the '0x' prefix).
    - `privateKey`: Your private key associated with the mining zkSync Era (Ethereum) address.
    - `MinZKBTCperMint` and `MaxZKBTCperMint`: Set your desired minimum and maximum zkBitcoin rewards per mint transaction.
 (Note, if omitted, this will default to `250` and `500` zkBitcoin respectively)
    - `HowManyBlocksAWAYFromAdjustmentToSendMinimumZKBTC`: Adjust this value based on how many blocks away from the adjustment you wish to start sending the minimum zkBitcoin.
-This value can be negative.
-(Note, if omitted, this will default to `100` blocks before a mint)
+This can be a value from 0 - 2000 depending on how many other users are submitting.
+(Note, if omitted, this will default to `200` blocks)
    - `web3api`: Replace with your own web3api if needed; defaults to the provided Alchemy account for testing.

 3. Save your changes to `_zkBitcoinMiner.conf`.